DivyanshuSingh2000/Image-Scrapper/README.md

 # Image-Scrapper
 Use python version 3.6

-add latest chrome drive in the file
+Add latest chrome drive in the file